lukeacowan/Ladybug_Project/README.md

 The reduced proportion of native ladybug species relative to the entire sample set, not including Coleomegilla maculata, led us to conclude that Harmonia axyridis ladybugs are outcompeting the other species for food and resources. <br/>
 <br>

-5. What was the average number of ladybus found per specific epithet?
+5. What was the average number of ladybugs found per specific epithet?
 - The code used prior to conducting the t-test was written as follows:
 ```
 ladybug_epithet <- joined_df %>%